openhouse-project/eth-auth/README.md

 }
 ```

-**Note:** if you have registered an ENS name for your Ethereum address, the `user`
-attribute will return the ENS name instead of a plain Ethereum address.

 ### Refreshing a JWT before expiration

 Clients can obtain a new token as they get closer to the expiration time,